rparak/URScript_Examples/README.md

 **Description:**

 A simple program to demonstrate circular motion.
+The user selects the initialization position (Waipoint_Home) and the radius (v_radius) in meters.
+Then just run the program.

 **Universal Robots UR10e - Simulation:**
 <p align="center">